aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 11. Open the trail that you created in this module
 12. In top right, next to Logging, click on "On/Off" switch
 13. Click Continue in the popup window
-14. Click on the "trashcan" icon to delete the trail
+14. Click on the "trash can" icon to delete the trail
 15. Click Delete in the popup window

 ### Additional Resources